mxcop/mxcop/content/articles/fundamental-rc.md

 ## Introduction

 In this article I'm going to share my understanding of the fudamentals of Radiance Cascades. *(abbreviated as RC)*
 At it's core Radiance Cascades is a method for efficiently representing a <span class="highlight">radiance field</span>.
+Essentially allowing us to represent the <span class="highlight">incoming light</span> from the scene at any point in the scene.

 > For the sake of simplicity I will keep the explenations 2D, however RC can be expanded into the third dimension aswell.
 > I will also assume the reader has a rudimentary understanding of ray tracing & the concept of radiance probes.